-Chris Knowles plays a variety of instruments; his two main instruments are
+Chris Knowles plays a variety of instruments; his primary instrument is

 Chris lives in North Wales in the UK, and is available all over the UK and